basic figure drawings

 The Diagonal Method (DM) is a “method” of composition that I accidentally discovered in May 2006, doing research in relation to the (in photography known) theory of composition called the “Rule of Thirds”.
 The technical side of Diagonal Method is rather simple: each 90 degree corner of a work of art can be divided into two angles of 45 degrees.
 This dividing line is actually called the bisection line (a bisection is a line that divides an angle into two equal parts).
 It appeared that artists were intuitively placing details which they found important, on these lines with a deviation of max.
 1 tot 1,5 millimetre.

-Diagonal Method because these lines are also the mathematical diagonals of the two overlapping squares within a rectangle.
+I called this the Diagonal Method because these lines are also the mathematical diagonals of the two overlapping squares within a rectangle.
 People seem to look through pictures in the same way as the artist did; they follow the bisection lines or Diagonals.
 (This is as yet a hypothesis that is currently being tested at several universities.)

 The difference between the existing theories of composition (the Rule of Thirds and the Golden Section) is that the Diagonal Method is not concerned with making “good” compositions, but with finding details which are important to the artist in a psychological or emotional way.
 On this level the DM is completely subjective.
 It has nothing to do with placing lines or shapes in a certain location within a frame with the intention of getting a “better” composition.
 So we can use the DM to find out what the interests of the artist were.
 The positioning of these details is done in an unconscious manner.
 That’s why the DM is so exact.

-Of course it is also possible to crop a photograph afterwards in such a way that details which are important to the photographer, are placed somewhere on these Diagonals
+Of course it is also possible to crop a photograph afterwards in such a way that details which are important to the photographer, are placed somewhere on these Diagonals.

 The Diagonal Method